-Hi!
-My name is Erin Hedlund and I’m a third-year Robotics Ph.D. student.
-My main research areas are human-robot interaction and machine learning with a focus on personalization.
-I’m interested in designing robots/algorithms that are easy for everyday users to interact with, teach, and personalize for applications such as in-home robots or out-patient care.
-I received the NSF Accessibility, Rehabilitation, and Movement Science (ARMS) fellowship to study healthcare robotics for my first two years.
-I graduated from Bucknell University in 2017 with a B.S. in Computer Engineering and minors in Math and Spanish and previously worked at Johns Hopkins University Applied Physics Lab.
-In my free time, I enjoy ceramics, hiking and fantasy books.
+This year, I was awarded the P.E.O.
+Scholar Award, a merit-based award for women with potential for having a positive impact on society.
+Previously, I received the NSF Accessibility, Rehabilitation, and Movement Science (ARMS) fellowship to study healthcare robotics for the first two years of my PhD.
+Before starting my PhD, I graduated from Bucknell University in 2017 with a BS in Computer Engineering and worked at Johns Hopkins University Applied Physics Lab.
+In my free time, I enjoy ceramics, hiking, and fantasy books.

 P.S.
 I publish under the name Erin Hedlund-Botti